tecton-ai/tecton-parallel-retrieval/README.md

 ```

 The following command uploads it to pypi.
-Make sure you update the version in setup.py, as well as the dependency versions in setup.py and the hardcoded databricks job dependencies in main.py
+Make sure you update the version in setup.py, as well as the dependency versions in setup.py and the hardcoded job dependencies in main.py

 ```bash